State Variables and Constraints in Thermodynamics of Solids and Their Implications: Roles of constraints and equilibrium properties

 For each factor, the integration is taken only over the cell $v_{j}$.
 The instantaneous position ${\mathbf R}_{j}$ is close to its mean position $\bar{\mathbf R}_{j}$, so that it can be expanded as ${\mathbf R}_{j} = \bar{\mathbf R}_{j} + {\mathbf u}_{j}$ by a small displacement ${\mathbf u}_{j}$.
 By integrating with respect to ${\bf R}_{j}$, an averaged coordinate $\bar{\bf R}_{j}$ is singled out from the integration as

 In this manner, $\bar{\bf R}_{j}$ is created for each factor, leading to Eq.~(\ref{eq:FundamentalEofSolid}).

 For a general case, a TC $X_{j}$ is defined by,

-where $\xi_{j}( \{ {\bf R}_{k} \} )$ represents the constraint $\xi_{j}$: a function connecting a set of $\{ {\bf R}_{k} \}_{k=1, \dots, s} $ to $X_{j}$.
+where $\xi_{j}( \{ {\bf R}_{k} \} )$ represents the constraint $\xi_{j}$: a function connecting a set of $\{ {\bf R}_{k} \}_{k=1, \dots, s} $ to a single variable $X_{j}$.
 The integration is taken only over those coordinates which are allowed to vary within the constraint, and $s$ is the number of those atoms.
 This form is useful for treating atom clusters and domain structures.

 The same conclusion can be obtained from information theory, where the principle of maximum entropy plays the central role \cite{Jaynes57,Jaynes78,Grandy}.
 For a given set of discrete values $\{ x_{j} \}$ of a statistical quantity $x$ and a set of $m$ kinds of expectation values $\sum_{j} p_{j} f_{r}(x_{j}) = F_{r}$ for $r=1, \dots , m$, the optimal choice of a probability distribution $\{ p_{j} \}$ is obtained by maximizing the information entropy $S_{I}= -\sum_{j} p_{j} \ln p_{j}$ subject to constraints